avysel/ethereum-getting-started/README.md

 - `networkid` is the id of network to connect to
 - `port` is the running port for Geth process
 - `http.port` is the RPC port, to be used by development tools to communicate with blockchain
-- `console` starts a console to manage the node
+- `console` starts a console to manage the node (should always be the last parameter)

 All options are described here: https://geth.ethereum.org/docs/interface/command-line-options